jaroslawjusiak/hangman/README.md

 # hangman
-Hangman game to be written in javascript
+Hangman game to be written in javascript.
+The project initilized on 27-05-2020 evening.